 You can install the Scan Engine in most virtual and cloud environments.
 For easy installation, the Scan Engine is available in the marketplaces of several popular cloud infrastructure providers.
 You can read more about these options in the following resources:

-- Our Amazon Web Services (AWS) integration and AWS Scan Engines articles.
+- Our Amazon Web Services (AWS) integration article.

 - Azure's Marketplace listing for the Scan Engine and our companion Azure Scan Engines article.